Amara Darboh: New England Patriots

 On September 2, Darboh was claimed off waivers by the New England Patriots, but was waived two days with a failed physical designation.

 Seattle Seahawks (second stint)

-After being waived by the Patriots due to a failed physical, Darboh reverted to the Seattle Seahawks and was placed on injured reserve.
+After being waived by the Patriots due to a failed physical, Darboh reverted to the Seahawks and was placed on injured reserve.
 He was waived on August 27, 2019.

 Tampa Bay Buccaneers

-On September 16, 2019, Darboh was signed to the Tampa Bay Buccaneers practice squad.
+On September 16, 2019, Darboh was signed to the practice squad of the Tampa Bay Buccaneers.
 He was promoted to the active roster on October 17, 2019.
 He was waived on November 5.

 Pittsburgh Steelers

 On November 18, 2019, Darboh was signed to the Pittsburgh Steelers practice squad.
 He was promoted to the active roster on December 16, 2019.

 Darboh was waived on September 5, 2020, and was signed to the practice squad the next day.
 He was released on October 26, 2020.

 Carolina Panthers

 On December 11, 2020, Darboh signed with the practice squad of the Carolina Panthers.
 He signed a reserve/future contract with the Panthers on January 4, 2021, and was released on March 15, 2021.